Stampede at temple in India’s Kashmir kills 12 and injures dozens

 At least 12 people died and dozens were injured following a stampede at an Indian temple on New Year’s Day.

-A huge rush of devotees had visited the Mata Vaishno Devi shrine in Jammu and Kashmir on Saturday to pay their obeisance and mark the beginning of the new year.
-The stampede took place around 3 am.
+The stampede took place around 3 am on Saturday, when a huge rush of devotees had visited the Mata Vaishno Devi shrine in Jammu and Kashmir to offer their prayers and mark the beginning of the new year.

+The shrine reopened to devotees later on Saturday after being briefly shut down due to the stampede.

+“Preliminary information from the scene suggests there was an altercation among some young boys, and within seconds, there was a stampede situation,” said Jammu and Kashmir director general of police Dilbagh Singh.

+“Police and officials from the civil administration were quick to respond, and the order within the crowd was immediately restored, but by that time, the damage had been done,” he added.

-Officials said that “large groups of devotees reportedly entered the Bhawan [temple] without permission slips”, reported NDTV.
+But some officials said that “large groups of devotees reportedly entered the Bhawan [temple] without permission slips”, according to NDTV.

+The shrine is a popular Hindu pilgrimage site that sees thousands of pilgrims every year.
+Devotees visiting the hilltop shrine usually trek from the Katra base camp, which is about 13 km away from the temple.
+Some devotees use palanquins, porters or ponies to get to the temple.

+Witnesses said that the stampede took place near gate number three, outside the sanctum sanctorum of the shrine.

 Prime minister Narendra Modi condoled the deaths in a tweet on Saturday morning.